epogrebnyak/lamr/README.md

 or another online course of your choice, but what if you wanted to study at command line. `lamr` is a tool you can try for this.

-Does knowing command line make you more productive as a programmer?
-Absolutely, and there is a dedicated section in `lamr` about how to get learn it.
+Does mastering command line make you more productive as a programmer?
+Absolutely, and there is a dedicated section in `lamr` about it.

 ## Installation